luije87/documentation/csv.rst

 \*employment_type_name              The type of job.
 Must be one of the system job types defined in the references section (String) external_apply_link                 An optional link to send the applicants to when they click apply.
 \*application_medium                The method a student should use to apply.
-One of ['handshake', 'external_link', 'offline', 'handshake_and_external'] salary_type_name                    The salary type.
+One of ['handshake', 'external_link', 'offline', 'handshake_and_external']
+\*physical_application_instructions Instructions on how a student should submit a physical application.
+This is required if the application medium is 'offline' salary_type_name                    The salary type.
 Must be one of the system salary types described in the references section. default_expiration_date             The date the posting should expire.
 Should be in yyyy-mm-dd format. division_code                       The code corresponding to the division this job belongs to